SNY: New York Mets

-SportsNet New York, through its majority ownership by the team, serves as the primary local broadcaster of the New York Mets.
-It carries at least 120 games involving the team each season not televised on a national network (Fox, TBS or ESPN) or streamed exclusively through a streaming service (Apple TV+ or Peacock).
+SNY serves as the primary local broadcaster of the New York Mets.
+It carries at least 120 games involving the team each season not televised on a national network (Fox, TBS or ESPN) or streamed exclusively through a streaming service (Apple TV+ or Roku Channel).
 SNY also produces a smaller broadcast schedule of games for local broadcast on Nexstar's CW affiliate WPIX (channel 11), which distributes those games to other broadcast stations in the Mets' broadcast territory.
 Gregg Picker serves as producer for the games.
 Mets game telecasts and post-game shows on SNY delay other programming, such as the 11:00 p.m. edition of SportsNite, and preempt all or portions of shows starting at midnight in the event a game with a 7:00 p.m. start time runs over its scheduled time period.

 New York Jets

 In November 2005, the New York Jets signed a broadcasting agreement with SportsNet New York to carry programs relating to the NFL franchise for three years.
 SNY carries more than 250 hours of Jets-related content annually, including both regular season and off-season shows with access to players, coaches and management.